 Surfscooter Bikes is the best place for Kiawah Island bike rentals.
 This local bike shop has served Kiawah and Seabrook Islands for over 20 years!
 Their success is simple: consistent, high-quality customer service and the greatest variety of rentals.
 You’ll find something here for everyone, including kids bikes, adult beach cruisers, baby seats, chariot rentals, and more.
 Plan ahead and take advantage of their online booking services.
 You can have your rentals delivered to your vacation home.

-The Best Places to Ride on Kiawah Island
+Where are the Best Places to Ride Bikes on Kiawah Island?